Mount Kilimanjaro: Tourism industry

 There are seven official trekking routes by which to ascend and descend Kilimanjaro: Lemosho, Lemosho Western-Breach, Machame, Marangu, Mweka, Rongai, Shira, and Umbwe.
 The Machame route can be completed in six or seven days, Lemosho in six to eight, and the Northern Circuit routes in seven or more days.
-The Lemosho Route can also be continued via the Western-Breach, summitting via the western side of the mountain.
-The Western-Breach is more secluded and avoids the 6-hour midnight ascent to the summit (like other routes).
+The Lemosho Route can also be continued via the Western-Breach, submitting via the western side of the mountain.
+The Western Breach is more secluded and avoids the 6-hour midnight ascent to the summit (like other routes).
 The Rongai is the easiest of the camping routes.
 The Marangu is also relatively easy, if frequently busy; accommodation is in shared huts.
 The Lemosho Western-Breach Route commences on the western side of Kilimanjaro at Lemosho and continues to the summit via the Western-Breach Route.

+Mawenzi technical climbing

+Technical climbing routes are available on the Mawenzi cone of Mount Kilimanjaro.
+Unlike the traditional routes to Uhuru Peak on Kibo, which are open to the general public, climbing Mawenzi requires a special permit from the Tanzania National Parks Authority.
+These permits are issued exclusively to experienced climbers with appropriate equipment.
+Climbing on Mawenzi is limited to a maximum of two climbers at a time and is restricted to daytime hours.